ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> Which conditions result in the formation of frost? </span>
 - The temperature of the collecting surface is at or below the dewpoint of the adjacent air and the dewpoint is below freezing.
 Frost forms in much the same way as dew.
 The difference is that the collecting surface must be colder than the dew point of the surrounding air and the dew point must be colder than freezing.
+- <span style="color:green"> What measurement can be used to determine the stability of the atmosphere? </span>
+- Actual lapse rate.
+The difference between the existing lapse rate of a given mass of air and the adiabatic rates of cooling in upward moving air determines if the air is stable.
+- <span style="color:green"> After takeoff you encounter a temperature inversion.
+You should expect: </span>
+- Wind shear.
+  Inversions commonly occur within the lowest few thousand feet above ground.
+Strong wind shears often occur across temperature inversion layers, which can generate turbulence.
+- <span style="color:green"> The destination airport has one runway, 08-26, and the wind is calm.
+The normal approach in calm wind is a left hand pattern to runway 08.
+There is no other traffic at the airport.
+A thunderstorm about 6 miles west is beginning its mature stage, and rain is starting to reach the ground.
+The pilot decides to: </span>
+- Fly an approach to runway 26 since any unexpected wind due to the storm will be westerly.
+  Land on runway 26 since it is farthest from the storm and the winds are calm at the moment.
+  Within approximately 15 minutes, the thunderstorm reaches the mature stage, which is the most violent time period of the thunderstorm’s life cycle.
+  A good rule of thumb is to circumnavigate thunderstorms identified as severe or giving an extreme radar echo by at least 20 nautical miles.

+- <span style="color:green"> Clouds are divided into four families according to their </span>
+- height range.
+  The four basic cloud types are divided into four families, high, middle, low, and clouds with extensive vertical development.

 #### Weather Briefing
 - The outlook briefing will be provided when the proposed departure is 6 hours or more from the time of the briefing. (weather information for the following morning)